-Master"s degree with 18 graduate semester hours in the instructional area.
+This rank requires a Master's degree with 18 graduate semester hours in the instructional area.
+Faculty at this rank must demonstrate:

-Must demonstrate:

 - 1. Evidence of ability as a teacher - 2.
-Successful experience (may be waived in the case of beginners who meet all other requirements) - 3.
-Desirable personal qualities based on personal interviews, complete biographical data, and recommendations - 4.
-(Term-to-term appointment with responsibilities limited solely to teaching fifteen hours per semester; no advising, no committee responsibilities, etc.)
+Successful teaching experiences (may be waived in the case of beginners who meet all other requirements) - 3.
+Desirable personal qualities based on personal interviews, complete biographical data, and recommendations provided.

+This is a term-to-term appointment with responsibilities limited solely to teaching fifteen hours per semester.
+No advising or committee responsibilities are required for faculty with this rank.

-2.5.2 Full-time Temporary
+2.5.3 Full-time Temporary

-Master"s degree with 18 graduate semester hours in the instructional area.
+Master's degree with 18 graduate semester hours in the instructional area is required.